7 Interior Home Updates that Add the Most Value

 Thinking about doing a home renovation?
-It might be beneficial to first consider the value it will add to your home.
+Depending on how long you are planning on staying in your home, it may be beneficial to first consider the value the renovation will add.
 Even if you’re not planning on moving in the immediate future, if you are considering moving within the next 3-5 years it is wise to keep in mind the impact any renovation costs might have on resale value.
 After all, who doesn’t want to get to enjoy the renovations you complete on your home AND reap the benefits of added resale value?

 You might assume that you would be able to recoup any investment you put into your property but unfortunately, that’s not true.
 In fact, according to a recent survey in Remodeling magazine, the average return on investment (ROI) on 21 popular remodeling projects came in at 56% in 2018.
 Yes, that means on average, people recoup about half of their remodeling costs.